 - Version controls each new version of an existing document

-- Collect and store the information of those who have viewed a document, when they viewed it and how for how long
+- Collect and store information of those who have viewed documents, when they viewed it and how for how long

 - Collect and store signatures of those who have read and agreed to the terms of the document

 With a document management system, all your documents are secure in one place.
 Tired of searching for paper documents in a filing cabinet or scrolling through endless folders on your desktop or email?
 Then you can find everything you need with a document management system, such as: